The Gods Must Be Crazy: Sequel and related films

-The Gods Must Be Crazy was followed by one official sequel, The Gods Must Be Crazy II, released by Columbia Pictures in 1989.
-The Gods Must Be Crazy II was also written and directed and Uys, and again stars N!xau.
-This was followed by an unofficial sequel, Crazy Safari (also titled The Gods Must Be Crazy III), a Hong Kong film starring N!xau.
+The Gods Must Be Crazy was followed by an official sequel, The Gods Must Be Crazy II, released by Columbia Pictures in 1989.
+It was written and directed by Uys, and again stars N!xau.

+An unofficial sequel, Crazy Safari (also titled The Gods Must Be Crazy III), followed, a Hong Kong film starring N!xau.
 Other unofficial sequels include Crazy Hong Kong (The Gods Must Be Crazy IV) and The Gods Must Be Funny in China (The Gods Must Be Crazy V).
-Two other unrelated films, Jewel of the Gods and There's a Zulu On My Stoep, were marketed in some territories as sequels to The Gods Must Be Crazy.
+Another unrelated film, Jewel of the Gods was marketed in some territories as sequels to The Gods Must Be Crazy.

 Legacy

 Irish Spring soap had a 1989 commercial parodying the film.

 The video for the song "Take Me to Your Leader" by American rock band Incubus pays homage to the film.